-Coil corrosion typically occurs in two ways:
+Coil corrosion occurs in one of two ways:

 - The outdoor condenser coil becomes pitted from exposure to corrosive substances in the air and rain, such as fluoride and chloride.

-- The indoor evaporator coil corrodes due to airborne volatile organic compounds (VOCs) that are off-gassed by building materials, pressed-wood furniture components, as well as textiles, fabrics and various everyday household products.
+- The indoor evaporator coil corrodes due to airborne volatile organic compounds (VOCs) that are off-gassed by building materials, pressed-wood furniture components, as well as textiles, fabrics, and various everyday household products.
 Once these compounds settle on the coil surface, they turn into caustic formic and acetic acids.

 How to Prevent Coil Corrosion

-Regular professional HVAC maintenance that includes cleaning both the coils is the best way to keep corrosion under control.
+Regular professional HVAC maintenance that includes cleaning the coils is the best way to keep corrosion under control.
 An experienced HVAC pro knows the right methods and products to use to safely neutralize and remove caustic accumulations from the coils.
 A pro may also recommend: